MFlisar/Lumberjack/README.md

 A simple logger for JackWhartons [Timber](https://github.com/JakeWharton/timber) logging library with following *features*:

-* defining group of log messages and filter them, even filter them on a per tree base
-* register custom log formatters to *automatically* format classes in your logs
-* automatically log first n values of lists/arrays (this *automatically* respects custom log formatters for classes in the collections!)
 * trees for:
   * logging to console (with the ability to add clickable links to the calling line in the calling class)
   * files (one file per day, select between numbered log file names or date based log file names)
-  * notification (with filter functionality per group, next/prev log buttons and more...)
-  * overlay logging (expandable/collapseable overlay, show errors only, pausing)
-* customise each tree to whatever you want or extend them
+* customise each tree to whatever you want or extend them or add your own tree
 * little utility class to log time and laps
+* by default, this library will create tags if no custom tag is provided like "[CLASSNAME:LINE] FUNCTION" e.g. `[MainActivity:32 onCreate]: Some log`

-**All features are splitted into seperate modules, just include the modules you want to use!**
+**All features are splitted into separate modules, just include the modules you want to use!**

 ### Gradle (via [JitPack.io](https://jitpack.io/))